rmgirardin/mouse-bot/README.md

 The bot recognizes when new users are added to the server and greets then with a custom greeting.
 In this case, it greets the user and tells them to review the `#rules` channel.

 #### Commands
-Mouse bot has a few /commands that will do various things.

 - /help
     - lists /commands
     - typing a command after '/help' gives a description of that command